pestefo/hydejack/_posts/2017-09-26-summary-survey-results .md

 *Would you like to complement some of the results found?*
 *Do you have a different opinion of the results?
 Any other question?*

-Don’t hesitate to comment in below or sending me an email to pestefo@gmail.com.
+Don’t hesitate to comment in below or sending me an email to pestefo@dcc.uchile.cl .